Radiance37k/reconit/README.md

 __%wayback%__ | Wayback data
 __%ports%__ | List of open ports, nmap

-# Author and thanks
+# Thanks
 Thanks to:\
 nahamsec for creating Lazyrecon\
-TCM for being an awesome and a really generous guy\
+TCM for being an awesome and a really generous guy and providing the baseline for this script\
 Argot for pointing me to Lazyrecon and getting this started

-The authors for the various tools used by my script
+Tomnomnom for writing assetfinder, httprobe and waybackurls\
+OWASP for writing amass\
+Haccer for writing subjack\
+Gordon Lyon for writing nmap\
+Sensepost for writing gowitness

 You for taking the time to read this and possibly using my script

 # TO DO
-Finish HTML report generation\
 Create an installation script to install all required programs